AhmedAbuelnour/ProFileDownloader/README.md

 ###  Pro File Downloader

 * It Provides High Performance in downloading by using the new API System.IO.Pipelines
 * It supports Resuming
 * It supports File Segmentation

-**Getting Started**
+** Getting Started**

-> File Downloading, No Resuming , No File Segmentation
+> File Downloading, No Resuming, No File Segmentation

 ```